jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

   because I cannot divide a number by ``0``.

-* I add ZeroDivisionError_ to the list of :ref:`Exceptions<errors>` seen
+* I add ZeroDivisionError_ to the list of :ref:`Exceptions<how to test that an Exception is raised>` seen

   .. code-block:: python
-    :lineno-start: 55
+    :lineno-start: 56
-    :emphasize-lines: 9
+    :emphasize-lines: 10
+    :emphasize-text: ZeroDivisionError

     # Exceptions seen
     # AssertionError